sak1sham/DataStream/src/config/README.md

     'destination': {...},
     'tables': [
         ## tables is a list.
 Each element of this list corresponds to a table specification (dictionary)
+        ## Here just a single table is specified for the sake of simplicity.
         {
             ## Table 1
             "table_name": "my_table",